kodecocodes/i10t/user-notifications/user-notifications.markdown

 ![iphone bordered](./images/content-extension-presented.png)

 > **Note**: You'll notice that the custom UI you designed is presented above the default banner content.
-In this case, it's apporpriate, as your custom view didn't implement any of this text.
+In this case, it's appropriate, as your custom view didn't implement any of this text.
 >
 > However, if you shifted the titles and messages to the extension, you could easily remove the system generated banner at the bottom.
 This is done by adding the `UNNotificationExtensionDefaultContentHidden` key to your extension plist with a value of true.